5 Ways to Write an Achievement-Based Executive Resume

 4. Add numbers to those results.

-Using quantitative examples (examples which include numbers) helps paint a very clear picture for the person reading your resume.
-One key question to ask yourself when looking for how you yield results is “By how much?”
+Using quantitative examples (examples that include numbers) helps paint a very clear picture for the person reading your resume.
+One key question to ask yourself when looking for how you yield results is, “By how much?”

 For instance, perhaps you increased company revenue.
 This is a great achievement to highlight, but you can’t just leave it at that.
-This is when you ask yourself “By how much?” in order to remind yourself to find some numbers that prove it.
+This is when you ask yourself, “By how much?” to remind yourself to find some numbers that prove it.

 Granted, you may not be able to get your hands on sales reports or other confidential information.
-Especially without giving away the fact that you’re up to something (in this case looking for work elsewhere).
-If this is the case then you can always start tracking your own progress a few weeks in advance.
+Especially without giving away the fact that you’re up to something (in this case, looking for work elsewhere).
+If this is the case, then you can always start tracking your progress a few weeks in advance.

 5. Highlight something you initiated voluntarily.